eonist/GitSync-applescript/README.md

 - [x] The setup wizard
 - [x] Rename project to GitSync?
 - [x] Clean up the comments in the "setup wizard"
-- [x] Solve the parent path of "path to me" (aka the parent of the script you are in)
-- [ ] Research: awk
-- [ ] Research regexp groups in applescript
+- [ ] Implement the Setup wizard into the GitSync.applescript file
+- [ ] In the wizard, implement a failsafe when the user enters the wrong type of data
 - [ ] Retrieve the remote account name from keychain
+- [ ] Implement the commands: i and c
 - [ ] The separation of Title and Description in a Commit msg
 - [ ] Stress-test when GitSync gets into trouble
-- [ ] Implement the Setup wizard into the GitSync.applescript file
 - [ ] Test if you are prompted for a password when requesting from a new keychain
-- [ ] In the wizard, implement a failsafe when the user enters the wrong type of data
-- [ ] Implement the commands: i and c
 - [ ] Add support for ssh authentication
 - [ ] Research git ignore
 - [ ] Shorten the FAQ list
-- [ ] Make the .xml attributes simpler: remote,local,interval,keychain
 - [ ] Maybe just have 1 interval instead of 3? , just a single Sync interval?
 - [ ] Use GitSync as a single point of pushing updates to GitHub, if you need to pull down updates, use Git edit
 - [ ] Do research around what happens if a file changes before a commit is pushed, or before a commit for that matter
 - [ ] Test project with a fresh git install, do we need to setup the shell stuff?
+- [ ] Test with bitbucket private repo
 - [ ] **Bonus:** Instal git on server, and use it as origin instead of Github for private projects
 - [ ] **Bonus:** Humanise commit messages